Where to Eat in the Outer Banks Now

 Nags Head Pier & Restaurant

 The Pier House Restuarant arguably has one of the best views for oceanfront dining in the Outer Banks.
-Choose from omelettes, eggs, hot cakes, french toast and even fried sea trout.
+Choose from omelets, eggs, hotcakes, french toast, and even fried sea trout.
 Southern-style homemade biscuits and gravy make any meal complete.
-Even the heartiest of eaters will be satisfied with the large portions of their diner style breakfast items.
-After your meal, take a stroll down the fishing pier, or rent a rod to try and reel in a few fish.
+Even the heartiest of eaters will be satisfied with the large portions of their diner-style breakfast items.
+After your meal, take a stroll down the fishing pier or rent a rod to try and reel in a few fish.
 I can’t imagine finding a better place to begin your day.

 Outer Banks Brewing Station

 Capt’n Franks opened in 1975 when there wasn’t much else located on along this coastal road in the Outer Banks.
-Over the years this fast-food eatery has become has become a destination unto itself.
-In July it is not unusual to find a line over an hour long that stretches out the door and spills over into the parking lot.
+Over the years this fast-food eatery has become a destination unto itself.
+In July it is not unusual to find a line over an hour-long that stretches out the door and spills over into the parking lot.
 During the summer months, an average of 1500-2000 hot dogs fly out the door.

 Ocean Boulevard Bistro & Martini Bar

 The Blue Point restaurant overlooks the Currituck Sound in the town of Duck.
 Go for the sunset and a cocktail before dinner.
 Fresh local seafood anchors this trendy restaurant’s upscale menu.
-All of their dishes are packed with southern flavor that use unique ingredients.
-They source local products whenever possible.
-Their extensive wine list and staff that provide outstanding service make for Outer Banks dining at is finest.
+All of their dishes are packed with southern flavor that uses unique ingredients and locally sourced products whenever possible.
+Their extensive wine list and staff that provide outstanding service make for Outer Banks dining at its finest.